pulp-training/sw/memlayout-exercise/README.md

    3. Map the .data and .bss section to the new private bank.
 Confirm it by inspecting the executable with `riscv32-unknown-elf-readelf` or `riscv32-unknown-elf-nm`.
 You should see that the section is being mapped to the address range of the new private bank.
-You can use the provided `mem.c` program to see if your changes to the linkerscript are correctly reflected in the compiled program.
+You can use the provided `link_test.c` in the `link_test` subdirectory program to see if your changes to the linkerscript are correctly reflected in the compiled program.

+## Test your modications on the hardware
+  1. Switch to the mem_test subdirectory of this repository and compile the application.
+  2. Run the application on your modified hardware.
+Make sure you did not forget to compile your modified pulpissimo beforehand.
+Also make sure that your `VSIM_PATH` environment variable points to the right location.

+     Start the simulation in gui mode so you can see what's going on:

+     ``` shell
+     make clean all run gui=1
+     ```
+  3. If you modified everything correctly, you should see a number of success print statements in the log and the programm should terminate with exit code 0.
+If this is not the case, check the log output of the simulation and use the wave window in Questasim to debug your modifications.
+A good set of signals to add for debugging would be the 8 interleaved memory bank ports and the port of the additional private memory bank entering `l2_ram_multibank.sv`.
+Besides that it is always helpfull to add the soc_interconnect and the core instruction signals to the waveform view:

+     ``` tcl
+     do waves/soc_interconnect_wrap.tcl
+     do waves/software.tcl
+     ```